akrzemi1/papers/contracts_explained.md

   4. Offer an alternative, more configurable, mechanism for installing custom callbacks for cases where a contract condition is violated.
   5. Arbitrarily chnange the behavior of the program in the buggy path in order to make the non-buggy paths run faster.
-     This is an UB-based optimization.
+     This is equivalent to runtime-checking the contract predicates and installing the violation handler with GCC's `__builtin_unreachable()`.
   6. Do nothing, as though there was no contract statement.

 All the above things, however, that a compiler can do with the information in contract declarations is secondary.
 The primary